 St. Bede’s remained a mission of Trinity Parish until 1982, when it became a parish in its own right, continuing to host Trinity School, a fully accredited Episcopal elementary school, and jointly sponsored by both St. Bede’s and Trinity.
-The first rector was the Rev. Joseph Frazier who served from 1982 to 1990, and the second being the recently retired Rev. Dr. Katherine Lehman, served from 1991 to 2012.
+The first rector was the Rev. Joseph Frazier who served from 1982 to 1990; the second, the Rev. Dr. Katherine Lehman, served from 1991 to 2012.
 The third, the Rev. Gia Hayes-Martin, has recently taken up a call at St. John’s Episcopal Church in Worthington, Ohio.

 There have been two successful capital campaigns over the last twenty years.
 It was apparent by the early 90s that the congregation was suffocating due to lack of space for hospitality and education for all ages.
 The Vision 2000 campaign saw the construction of a spacious and beautiful parish hall, recently renamed Lehman Hall, the building of the Trinity School center, the remodeling of both the parish offices and the Sunday School classrooms.
 The second, recently completed capital campaign allowed for upgrades on the site, indoors and outdoors, and was intentionally ‘green’ in its choices.
 A new HVAC system was installed, as were much needed upgrades in lighting and sound in the sanctuary.
 The central patio has also been greatly improved and made more welcoming with the creation of a large labyrinth surrounded by raised planted beds.